 If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Delaware landlord-tenant law.

-According to Delaware state law § 5305 (a), landlord duties to provide habitable premises include the following:
+According to Delaware Code § 5305 (a), landlord duties to provide habitable premises include the following:

 4. Landlord Harassment or Privacy Violation